 The disease is mildest when the puppy is really young and gets worse over the first 6 to 12 months of life.

 Obviously, the pup is not going to receive proper management unless the condition is recognized.
 The first step is hearing the murmur.

 As mentioned, the murmur is the sound made by turbulent blood flow.
 In other words, a murmur is a sound that might or might not indicate heart disease.
 Puppies under the age of six months sometimes demonstrate what are called innocent murmurs, which are simply temporary turbulent blood flow.
-Innocent murmur should disappear by age six months so that any murmur that persists beyond this time should be pursued as potentially abnormal.
+Innocent murmurs should disappear by age six months so that any murmur that persists beyond this time should be pursued as potentially abnormal.
 This does not mean that you should wait until the puppy is six months of age to attempt diagnosis.
 The sooner a diagnosis is made, the sooner treatment can begin, and a valid prognosis can be given.
 There are some size limitations with regard to the equipment needed to assess the puppy, however.
 Your veterinarian will guide you as to when it is best to pursue the next step in diagnostics.

 subaortic stenosis radiograph

 Chest radiograph of a puppy with SAS.
 The bulge of the aortic valve is conspicuous.
 (Photo used with permission by ASEC Cardiology)